gsarti/paperpile-notion/README.md

     - `Link` ( `url` ): Link to the paper.
 If multiple links are available, arXiv links are preferred.

     - `Categories` ( `multi_select` ): The categories the paper belongs to.
 Define the macro-fields to which the paper belongs.
+These are extracted from the labels that were assigned to the paper on Paperpile.

     - `Methods` ( `multi_select` ): The methods and aspects investigated in the paper.
-Can be whatever, from architectures (e.g. CNN, Transformer) to sub-topics (e.g. Probing tasks for interpretability research).
+Can be whatever, from architectures (e.g. CNN, Transformer) to sub-topics.
+On Paperpile, these correspond to labels having the following format: `category_shortname - method_name` (e.g. Probing tasks for interpretability research could be `INT - Probing`).
+Refer to the CSV file for an example.

 4. A Notion API key.
 To retrieve the API key, follow the directions provided in the [Notion API Getting Started](https://developers.notion.com/docs/getting-started).
 You will also need to add permission for the integration on the database from the previous point.